justmoon/dassie/packages/lib-reactive/README.md

 - Functions have a unique property in JavaScript: They capture their own name when they are being defined.
 In the example above, `pingPongTopic.name` will be set to `"pingPongTopic"`.
 We can use that feature to provide great debuggability without any additional boilerplate like having to give things a name.

 In order to `emit` a message on a topic, we first need to get an instance of the topic.
-In order to do that, we can call `sig.use` from inside of an effect:
+In order to do that, we can call `sig.use` from inside of an actor:

 ```ts
 const rootActor = () =>